Coneheads: Hierarchy Aware Attention: Results

 \section{Results}

 Table \ref{tbl:mainres} summarizes the performance of cone attention across various models and tasks.
 Both penumbral and umbral attention significantly outperform baselines on the NMT IWSLT and DeiT-Ti Imagenet tasks.
-For DeiT-Ti, penumbral attention achieves 74.24\% top-1 and 92.39\% top-5 accuracy, which matches a distilled DeiT-Ti with more parameters (74.5\% / 91.9\%) \cite{touvron2021training}.
+For DeiT-Ti, umbral attention achieves 73.14\% top-1 and 91.82\% top-5 accuracy at 300 epochs and 74.46\% top-1 and 92.54\% top-5 accuracy at 500 epochs, which matches a distilled DeiT-Ti with more parameters (74.5\% / 91.9\%) \cite{touvron2021training}.
 On the GAT tasks, cone attention again outperforms baselines and achieves Graph Convolutional Network-level performance on the PPI dataset.
 Interestingly, almost all baselines, including dot product attention, outperform the concatenation-based attention in the original GAT paper.
 The two GAT tasks also reveal some interesting differences between penumbral and umbral attention.
 The Cora citation dataset is more tree-like with an average of 2 edges per node and chronological dependencies between nodes (a paper cannot cite a newer paper), while the PPI dataset is closer to a clustered graph with 14.3 edges per node \cite{velivckovic2017graph, ppi, cora}.
 As noted in \cite{yu2023shadow}, umbral cones appear to be better for strict hierarchies, while penumbral cones capture more complicated relationships such as those in the PPI dataset.